skippyr/river-dreams/README.md

 # River Dreams

 The ZSH theme that you have been dreaming for a long time.
-It will do the work in showing how you are cool and nerd while providing you useful information about your environment.
+It will do the work in showing how you are the best terminal wizard out there while providing you useful information about your development environment.

 ## Preview